DanielCs1988/mercury-ng-front/README.md

 ## The Angular App

-All these microservices are connected in the Angular 6 SPA.
-The feed API is the special case here, because it uses the GraphQL specification instead of REST, so I have chosen to work with the new [Apollo 2](https://www.apollographql.com/) client, also employed by New York Times.
+All these microservices are connected in the Angular 6 SPA, which is hosted on Google Firebase.
+The feed API is the special case here, because it uses the
+GraphQL specification instead of REST, so I have chosen to work with the new [Apollo 2](https://www.apollographql.com/) client, also employed by New York Times.
 This library is integrated into Angular, and is using the Angular 6 HttpClient internally.
 Caching is handled by a datastore similar to Redux.
 The connection itself is split between regular HTTP for queries and mutations,